eclipse-archived/codewind-docs/docs/_documentations/installoncloud.md

 ## Adding rules to support the Codewind odo extension
 The Codewind odo extension needs additional rules for accessing OpenShift resources.
 Use the following commands to clone the `codewind-odo-extension` repository, create the ClusterRole with the required permissions, and bind that ClusterRole to the Che workspace service account:
-1. Log in to your OpenShift/OKD cluster.
+1. Log in to your OpenShift or Origin Community Distribution (OKD) cluster.
 2. Enter the following commands to go to the correct location, add the rules, and perform cleanup:
 ```
 git clone https://github.com/eclipse/codewind-odo-extension &&\